edwinsteele/wordspeak.org/posts/reducing-cable-clutter-with-stationary-supplies.rst

 .. _computer-setup-sticky-page: http://www.flickr.com/photos/edwin_steele/8490798077/
 .. _computer-setup-cardboard-page: http://www.flickr.com/photos/edwin_steele/8491899784/

 The state of my workspace affects my state of mind.
-Perhaps I should't find it hard to write code when there's clutter, but until I find a way to cope with it, I'll continue to have occasional cleaning frenzies and purges.
+Perhaps I shouldn't find it hard to write code when there's clutter, but until I find a way to cope with it, I'll continue to have occasional cleaning frenzies and purges.
 One such event happened last week and I'm pretty happy with the result.